Neutrino-nucleus interactions and the determination of oscillation parameters: Summary and outlook

-The factorisation {\em ansatz}, while being ideally suited for implementation in simulation codes, disregards the effects of final state interactions of the particles produced at the interaction vertex and the spectator nucleons, which, depending on kinematics, may be quite significant.
-Extensive theoretical work on electron-nucleus scattering suggests that their effects can be systematically included using the spectral function formalism and the eikonal approximation.
-This approach allows for a consistent treatment of initial- and final-state correlations.
-However, its ability to provide a quantitative description of exclusive processes---most notably those involving pion production---needs to be thoroughly analysed.
+The factorisation {\em ansatz} provides a fully consistent framework to treat processes involving both one- and two-nucleon currents.
+Moreover, to the extent to which the matrix elements of the current can be parametrized exploiting the available proton and deuteron data, it can be applied to all interaction channels: quasi elastic scattering, resonance production and deep inelastic scattering.
+This scheme is ideally suited for implementation in simulation codes, but disregards the effects of final state interactions between the particles produced at the interaction vertex and the spectator nucleons, which, depending on kinematics, may be quite significant.
+Extensive theoretical work on electron-nucleus scattering suggests that the effects of final state interactions can be systematically included within the spectral function formalism using the eikonal approximation.
+The existing applications of this approach, which allows for a consistent treatment of initial- and final-state correlations, are limited to the quasi elastic sector.
+However, the underlying conceptual scheme, based on the assumptions that (i) the struck nucleon travels along a straight trajectory with constant velocity, and (ii) the spectator nucleons can be seen as a collection of fixed scattering centers, has a much broader range of applications.
+Cascade Monte Carlo simulations, designed to provide an event-by-event description of the complex final states occurring in neutrino interactions at energies between few hundreds MeV and few GeV, are in fact largely based on the same assumptions.
+The development of simulation codes whose basic inputs---coordinate-space distribution of the spectator nucleons and medium-modified hadronic cross sections---are consistent with the theoretical description of the target initial state based on many-body theory appears to feasible, and needs to be thoroughly investigated.

-The picture emerging from this review suggests that there are routes worth exploring to achieve a better \emph{quantitative} understanding of what needs---and need not---to be known about neutrino-nucleus interactions for long-baseline oscillation experiments.
+The picture emerging from this review suggests that there are routes worth exploring to achieve a better \emph{quantitative} understanding of what needs---and needs not---to be known about neutrino-nucleus interactions for long-baseline oscillation experiments.